dpi/drupal-auditfiles/README.txt

 file is no longer needed before erasing it!

-If you're not sure what the file is then you can click on the filename to open the file to examine it.
+If you're not sure what the file is then you can click on the filename to open the file in your browser.

 Configuration